-All helpful input is welcome, particularly code contributions via a Github pull request, and test cases are the cherry on top.
+All helpful input is welcome, particularly code contributions via a pull request (with test cases).

 Thor is not only “a hammer-wielding god associated with thunder, lightning, storms, oak trees, strength, destruction, fertility, healing, and the protection of mankind”, he’s also my Norwegian Forest Cat.

-Thor (the software program) grew out of nbhttp, which itself came from earlier work on evented Python in redbot and tarawa.
+Thor (the software program) grew out of nbhttp, which itself came from earlier work on evented Python in redbot.